 Choose a unique and catchy domain name, host it online and you are good to go.
 There are loads of web hosting companies that claim to offer the best of facilities and enhance the reach of your website.

 It might get a bit overwhelming for a newbie to choose an ideal web host for their website.
-Don’t worry, we have narrowed down the list to two leading service providers namely, Bluehost and Bigrock (each discussed in detail below) that you can check out.
+Don’t worry, we have narrowed down the list to two leading Web Hosting service providers namely, Bluehost and Bigrock (each discussed in detail below) that you can check out.

 Bluehost vs Bigrock – Key Features Comparison